 To illustrate how to use this feature, the following are example scenarios.

 Restrict for a development site

 The strategy is to select Deny IP Access To The Website, Except Allowed Below, thereby restricting all visitors.
-Then, create rules that will specifically allow the IP addresses for developers or offices that are allowed to access the instance.
+Then, create rules that will specifically allow the IP addresses for developers or offices that are allowed to access the environment.